sidpalas/data-analysis-environment/05_kubernetes/README.md

 To remove the deployment, the resource can simply be deleted:

 ```
-kubectl delete deploment <DEPLOYMENT_NAME>
+kubectl delete deployment <DEPLOYMENT_NAME>
 ```

-NOTE: If you have deleted the deployment but the autoscaling node hasn't stopped you can use the drain command to ensure the node actually gets autoscaled to zero:
+NOTE: If you have deleted the deployment but the autoscaling node hasn't stopped you can use the `drain` command, followed by a `node delete` to ensure the node actually gets autoscaled to zero:

 ```
-kubectl drain NODE_NAME --ignore-daemonsets
+kubectl drain <NODE_NAME> --ignore-daemonsets && kubectl delete node <NODE_NAME>
 ```

 ### Connecting to notebook